HASNAT204/HASNAT204/README.md

 # Senior Full Stack Software Engineer
-with 5+ years of experience
+with 5+ years of experience in JS Stacks and Rails.

 *Simplicity is the ultimate sophistication.*